drBenway/pixi-vn-wiki/renpy/renpy.md

 ## Ren'Py integration is in development

 **Ren'Py integration is in development.
-Add a like or comment to [this issue #167](https://github.com/DRincs-Productions/pixi-vn/issues/167) to show your interest in this feature.**
+Add a like or comment to [this discussion](https://github.com/DRincs-Productions/pixi-vn/discussions/268) to show your interest in this feature.**